How to Scale Apps in App Platform

 When finished, click Save.
 The app redeploys with the updated configuration.

-Configure Autoscaling for an App Using the Control Panel
+Configure CPU-Based Autoscaling Using the Control Panel

 • Minimum Containers: The minimum number of containers the app can scale down to.